AbhishekMankame/CPP_tutorial/Learning/Binary search/interview_scenario.md

 - No stack overflow risk, even with large arrays
 - Shows you're thinking about space complexity
 - Most real-world production code uses the iterative version

+#### When to mention Recursion?
+Even if you write iterative code, it's a smart move to say:
+- "This is the iterative version since it's more memory efficient, but I can also implement the recursive version if you'd like."

+This shows:
+- You know both approaches
+- You are aware of their trade-off
+- You can communicate your choices, which interviewers love